daffainfo/ctf-writeup/Rush CTF 2023/README.md

 # Rush CTF 2023
-CTF writeup for Nullcon Rush CTF 2023.
+CTF writeup for Rush CTF 2023.
 I took part in this CTF competition with the TCP1P team, and got 11th place out of 100 teams

 Thanks to the TCP1P team especially @dimasma0305 and @dRe